Earth Notes: Efficient Dishwashing

 - Scrape off any excess food before loading the dishwasher (maybe for your compost bin).
 Now the detergent is washing the dishes not your discarded food!

 Rinsing dishes under a tap is probably unnecessary and wasteful of water.
-The wash programme on our ancient (Zanussi DW-24 slimline) dishwasher that I normally used ('heavy soil') is a prewash (essentially a cold rinse with some detergent), followed by a full hot wash, hot rinse and thermal dry.
+The wash programme on our ancient (Zanussi DW-24 slimline) dishwasher that I normally used ('heavy soil') starts with a prewash (essentially a cold rinse with some detergent).
+That is followed by a full hot wash, hot rinse and thermal dry.

 A cold rinse can get a lot of dirt off the dishes and uses virtually no energy.
 I can't even measure the consumption on my plug-in meter.
 So it's way less than making a cup of tea, and no more than a few percent of the full wash.
 If you are in an area short of water then you may skip this step.
 In rainy London I sometimes go wild and do a rinse in the morning to get the milk/porridge/etc off the breakfast dishes.
 Then again in the evening and empty the filter before the main wash!